alexandereneroth/questionDistribution/README.md

 |---|---|---|---|---|---|---|---|---|---|
 | I | C/R | C/R | C/R | C/R | C/R | C/R | C/R | C/R | C |

-Because the first and last elements are always in the same position if they exist, the problem array essentially looks like this:
+Because the first and last elements are always in the same position if they exist, the problem array essentially looks like this (ofc, the total number of elements varies):

 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |---|---|---|---|---|---|---|---|